Rory McLeod (snooker player)

-Rory McLeod (born 26 March 1971) is a British-Jamaican professional snooker player.
+Rory McLeod (born 26 March 1971) is an English-Jamaican former professional snooker player.
 He has reached the last 16 in ten ranking tournaments, and his most notable achievement came in 2015, when he won the minor ranking Ruhr Open, beating Tian Pengfei in the final.
 His highest ranking is 32, which he last reached in 2012.

-Having suffered relegation from the main tour at the end of the 2018-2019 season, McLeod spent the 2019-20 season playing on the World Seniors Tour and Challenge Tour; he regained his professional status in August 2020 at Q School.
+Having suffered relegation from the main tour at the end of the 2018-2019 season, McLeod spent the 2019-20 season playing on the World Seniors Tour and Challenge Tour; he regained his professional status at the 2020 Q School.

 Career

 After working for ten years he reached the Main Tour professional ranks for the 2001/2002 season.

 McLeod has reached the last 16 of eight ranking tournaments.
 The first of these was the 2005 Grand Prix although this victory against a noticeably ill Paul Hunter was bittersweet.
 His best results of 2004/2005 were 2 last-48 runs, the Welsh Open run including a victory over Shaun Murphy.
 He narrowly missed out on a place in the last 16 of the 2007 Grand Prix, losing on frame difference in his group to Barry Hawkins.

 He qualified for the 2008 UK Championship by beating Jimmy White and Dave Harold where he played Ronnie O'Sullivan.
 He slipped 6–0 down before launching a comeback by winning five consecutive frames (including three successive centuries), but ultimately lost 9–6.
 Later in the season he defeated Ian McCulloch to qualify for the World Championship for the first time in 2009, becoming the first black player to have done so.
 He faced Mark King in the first round but despite putting in a resilient performance lost 10–6.
 However, his performances throughout the season saw him rise to his highest ranking yet of 39.

 In 2009 he won the Masters Qualifying Event, beating Andrew Higginson 6–1 in the final, to earn a place at the final stages of the 2010 Masters where he lost 6–3 to Mark Williams.

 He followed this up by qualifying for the UK Championship, being knocked out in the first round by Neil Robertson.

 McLeod qualified for the World Snooker Championship for the second time in 2011, and was drawn against seeded player Ricky Walden in the first round.
 McLeod won the match 10–6 to set up a second-round match with world No. 1 John Higgins.
 Walden was more responsible for the pace of the match.
 McLeod was ultimately defeated by the eventual champion John Higgins 13–7 in the second round.